AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 Later steps override earlier keys.
 To **remove** an inherited default for one event type, set that attribute key to YAML **`null`** in the mapping delta—after merge, that attribute is absent (and example validation will not expect it).
 This is useful when a category default adds a field that one event type should not map.

 Defaults are fully optional.
 With no `mapping_defaults`, behavior is unchanged: each mapping lists the full attribute map.
-See [Okta System Log API](../products/okta/event_sources/okta_system_log.yml) for a layered example.
+See [Okta System Log API](../products/okta/event_sources/okta_system_log.yml) (source-wide defaults plus per-category layers) and [Microsoft 365 Azure AD audit](../products/microsoft_365/event_sources/audit_azure_ad_logging.yml) (shared `source` triplet and category client/authorization blocks) for layered examples.

 Below is an example event_source for [Salesforce EventLogFile Login Event](../products/salesforce/event_sources/salesforce_elf_login_event.yml) which we will use as an example to explain the structure of an event_source data content definition file.